New Kirk Matters Published | ||

 from the YouTube Channel: Mayfield Salisbury Parish Church

-Scottish Festival Singers, Ian McCrorie (Conductor), John Langdon (Organ)
+by Scottish Festival Singers, Ian McCrorie (Conductor), John Langdon (Organ)

 from the Church of Scotland online music resource